 Over the years I have seen the worse climbing practices ever, like very dangerous belay techniques, top roping off a sling (YES!!!), 5 meters of loose rope when the climber is midway... and the list goes onnnnnn.......

 The wall is on the grounds of National Changhua Normal University.
 You can climb here for free.
 There are no lights at night.
-You belay from a big sand box, so you'll want to have a mat for your rope.
-Find it on my Google map.

 If you take a quick look at my Changhua map you will see that there are dozens of temples throughout the city.
 Walking around the little streets to find them is very interesting.